mfriedenhagen/org.jacoco.filteringsamples/README.md

 This project produces class files with different Java compilers as needed as input for testing false positives in Jacoco (https://github.com/jacoco/jacoco/wiki/FilteringOptions).

+To make this project to work you have to:
+* install Sun/Oracle JDKs 1.5-1.8 on your machine and
-To make this project to work you have to set `toolchains` in your `~/.m2/toolchains.xml` to define the JDK, on MacOSX this should work:
+* set `toolchains` in your `~/.m2/toolchains.xml` to define the JDKs.

+On MacOSX this should work:

 ```
 <toolchains>